ernven/FrontEnd-Trainers/README.md

 ### Material-UI

-For UI elements, including the Table components.
+For the UI elements, including icons and the Table components.
 [Source](https://material-ui.com)

 ### React Router